AihuishouFE/traditional-multipages-vue-scaffolding/README.md

 For those traditional server-side-render multiple pages websites, provide a Vue.js v2.x project scaffolding.

+Maybe this is useful for Progressively upgrading your OLD fashioned system into a Modern Web app.

 ## Outlines
 - [ ] Vue.js & lodash
 - [ ] Receive & inject server-side init data